MauricioAndrades/google-analytics-deobfuscated/README.md

 This repository contains a deobfuscated version of the `analytics.js` script.
 Used to explore and understand the inner workings of google analytics and ga tracking.

+This was created by using a custom machine learning deobfuscated model trained with exection data.

 - `analytics.js`: deobfuscated version
 - `analytics.min.js`: original version served by google
 - `analytics.ts`: wip typed version